Folic acid is the man-made version of the vitamin folate (also known as vitamin B9).

-Folic acid tablets can be purchased from your local pharmacy or online.
-This will require a short 2 minute health questionnaire to verify you are receiving the correct medication.
-When buying Folic acid tablets or any other medication online make sure to buy from reputable, registered pharmacies.
+You can buy Folic acid tablets online or from your local pharmacy.
+If you choose to buy Folic Acid tablets online from e-Surgery we will require a short 2-minute health questionnaire to verify you are receiving the correct medication.
+Whenever you buy Folic acid tablets online or any other medication make sure to buy from reputable, registered pharmacies.

-Take 1 5mg Folic acid tablet once a day as prescribed by your doctor or pharmacist.
-The general length of treatment is 4 months after which your doctor may want a check up.
+When you buy Folic Acid tablets online, or from your local pharmacy, ensure to take one 5mg Folic acid tablet once a day as prescribed by your doctor or pharmacist.
+The general length of treatment is 4 months after which your doctor may want a check-up.

 You can take folic acid with or without food.
 Swallow the tablets whole with a drink.